UWCS/stardust/content/news/archive/0001/2001-01-18-minnits-18th-january-2001.md

 #### 6\.
 Science Ball

-/“All those who don’t know about the free beer - have a sweet”/ - Baz ‘Grin’ Boden
+“All those who don’t know about the free beer - have a sweet” - Baz ‘Grin’ Boden
 Tickets go on sale Monday.
 Everything is shaping up quite nicely, apparently.
 Ryan /still/ does too much /stuff/.

 #### 7\.
 PC Format